Even though motivation is a key factor when it comes to issues of personal development and self-growth it is not always easy to stay motivated.

 - Speak positive things to yourself every day.
 If no one compliments you on your work why not do it yourself.
 Tell yourself how well you have done.
 Find ways of rewarding yourself for your work.

 - Keep reminding yourself of the good things that you have achieved and have gained.
 We all have done good, at some point.
 This will surely lift your spirits.
 I believe that even the worst condemned person on earth has some goodness in them.
-Remember we are all created in God’s image and God is love.
+Remember that we are all created in God’s image and God is love.

 “You gain strength, courage and confidence by every experience in which you really stop to look fear in the face” ~ Eleanor Roosevelt.

-Addressing a lack of focus
+Addressing a Lack of Focus

-The very act of goal setting puts a structure around your random thoughts and keeps you focused on them, that’s why, it is important to have your goals written down.
+The very act of goal setting puts a structure around your random thoughts and keeps you focused on them, that’s why it is important to have your goals written down.

 “One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular” ~ Tony Robbins.

-Address a lack of sense of direction
+Address a Lack of Sense of Direction

-As they say Rome was not built in one day.
+As they say, Rome was not built in one day.
 When you have built the right sense of direction you tend to be motivated and feel comfortable with what you are trying to achieve.

 Motivation plays a key role in personal development and success.
 We must try by all means to overcome the 3 motivational killers mentioned in this article as they can derail our progress.
 Remember you can do all things possible in Christ Jesus who strengthens you.
-Bye for now and stay motivated and always “standout tall and be counted”.
+Bye for now and stay motivated and always “standout tall and be counted.”